BACK TO INDEX

 The concept of robustness of regulatory networks has received much attention in the last decade.
 One measure of robustness has been associated with the volume of the feasible region, namely, the region in the parameter space in which the system is functional.
 In recent work, we emphasized that topology and geometry matter, as well as volume.
 In this paper, and using the segment polarity gene network to illustrate our approach, we show that random walks in parameter space and how they exit the feasible region provide a rich perspective on the different modes of failure of a model.
 In particular, for the segment polarity network, we found that, between two alternative ways of activating Wingless, one is more robust.
 Our method provides a more complete measure of robustness to parameter variation.
 As a general modeling strategy, our approach is an interesting alternative to Boolean representation of biochemical networks.

 2. M. Chaves, E.D.
 Sontag, and R. Albert.
 Methods of robustness analysis for Boolean models of gene control networks.
 IET Systems Biology, 153:154-167, 2006.
-[PDF] Keyword(s): systems biology, biochemical networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.
+[PDF] Keyword(s): systems biology, reaction networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.

 Abstract: